Abhiinaya/Smart_Street_Light-Arduino-/README.md

 # Smart_Street_Light-Arduino-
 A very simple DIY project using Arduino (Online Simulator- TinkerCad), LDR and Bulb/LED.
 With the help of this project we can learn the important and basic functions of components used here.
+Smart street lights are no more a myth.
+When we are capable of designing circuits at home and interfacing them with software to control their functions, on a larger scale there are developments happening that can make our lives better and decrease the use of non-renewable resources that we use daily.